awsdocs/aws-codebuild-user-guide/doc_source/sample-buildspec-artifact-naming.md

  This sample contains example buildspec files that demonstrate how to specify an artifact name that is created at build time\.
 A name specified in a buildspec file can incorporate Shell commands and environment variables to make it unique\.
 A name you specify in a buildspec file overrides a name you enter in the console when you create your project\.

- If you build mulitple times, using an artifact name specified in the buildspec file can ensure your output artifact file names are unique\.
+ If you build multiple times, using an artifact name specified in the buildspec file can ensure your output artifact file names are unique\.
 For example, you can use a date and timestamp that is inserted into an artifact name at build time\.

 If you want to override the artifact name you entered in the console with a name in the buildspec file, do the following: